Cornell-MAE-UG/fa25-portfolio-stephaniesc024/_projects/2025-heat-exchanger-analysis.md

 technologies: [GitHub]
 image: /assets/images/thermo-portfolio-0.jpg
 ---
-Group Members: Monna Li and Stephanie Cheng
+Members: Monna Li and Stephanie Cheng

 **Photos and schematics of the device or system:**
-(we forgot to take photos so our photos are from a friend who went on a different day)
+(we forgot to take photos so we got our photos from a friend who went a different day)

 ![Photo]({{ "/assets/images/thermo-portfolio-1.jpg" | relative_url }}){: style="width: 600px"}

 **A qualitative description of the device or system:**